matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/connect-to-matrixone-server.md

 # **Connect to MatrixOne Server**

-## **Before you begin**
+## **Before you start**

 Make sure you have already [installed MatrixOne](install-standalone-matrixone.md).

 ## **1. Install MySQL client**

 MatrixOne supports the MySQL wire protocol, so you can use MySQL client drivers to connect from various languages.
+For more information on connecting to MatrixOne through a MySQL client, see[Connect to the MatrixOne server through a client](client-connect-to-matrixone-server.md)。

 Currently, MatrixOne is only compatible with the Oracle MySQL client.
 This means that some features might not work with the MariaDB client or Percona client.